brettinternet/brettinternet.github.io/content/zfs-passthrough/_index.md

 $ rsync -ahP /mnt/tank elsewhere:/mnt/pond/tank
 ```

+I later find out that some folks on forums recommend against disk passthrough for ZFS pools in VMs, but this may depend on the HBA controller.

 Now, I pass the entire HBA controller to guest VMs instead of individual disks when using ZFS.
 Lesson learned.

 The end.

 Thank you FreeBSD, Truenas, and r/zfs communities.

+---

+<a id="flash-instructions" href="#flash-instructions">1</a>: There are several instructions to flash the Dell Perc H310 HBA to IT mode: [video walkthrough](https://www.youtube.com/watch?v=EOcpp-GdhKo), [ServeTheHome post](https://www.servethehome.com/ibm-serveraid-m1015-part-4/), and [TrueNAS forum thread](https://www.truenas.com/community/threads/confused-about-that-lsi-card-join-the-crowd.11901/)